Call 855-750-SOLD

 SCRA protections during active duty

-The Servicemembers Civil Relief Act provides specific protections during active-duty service, including potential mortgage interest rate caps, protections against foreclosure proceedings without a court order, and rights regarding stays of certain civil proceedings.
+The Servicemembers Civil Relief Act provides specific protections during active-duty service, including potential caps on mortgage interest rates, protections against foreclosure proceedings without a court order, and rights to stays of certain civil proceedings.
 Whether and how SCRA applies to your divorce or your home loan depends on specifics that JAG and your private attorney evaluate.
 We work the real estate side around whatever SCRA framework applies; we are not authorized to advise on SCRA application.

 BAH transitions

 Separation typically triggers a BAH change through your finance office.
 The dependent spouse drops off DEERS at some point in the divorce.
 BAH-with-dependents transitions to BAH-without.
 One or both parties may need temporary housing during the home sale.
-We coordinate listing and closing dates around the BAH transitions you have already planned with finance; the BAH eligibility and timing itself is between you and finance.
+We coordinate listing and closing dates around the BAH transitions you have already planned with finance; the BAH eligibility and timing itself are between you and finance.
+If a BAH gap pushes the household into missed-mortgage-payment territory, see our pre-foreclosure help guide; the earlier those conversations start, the more options remain.

 Command privacy

-Active-duty service members often have legitimate concerns about command awareness of the divorce, particularly around protective orders, allegations, or anything affecting security clearance status.
+Active-duty service members often have legitimate concerns about command awareness of a divorce, particularly regarding protective orders, allegations, or anything that affects security clearance status.
 We do not contact your command.
 Our work is confidential between you and our team.
 The exception is matters that legally require command notification, which happens through the legal channels that require it, not through us.

 Multi-state assets and jurisdiction

 Years of PCS moves often leave military families with property in more than one state.
 A divorce sale may involve deciding which property to sell (or in what order), which state has jurisdiction over the divorce, and how state-specific laws on property division and disclosure interact with military-specific federal law.
 Your divorce attorney handles the jurisdiction question.
-We coordinate the real estate side per whatever jurisdiction and timing they document.
+We coordinate the real estate side per the jurisdiction and timing documented in their documents.

 Non-military spouse vulnerability

 The military spouse going through a divorce often loses several things at once: Tricare coverage at some point in the process, base access privileges, the support network of other military spouses in the unit, and direct communication with command.
 The home sale lands in the middle of all of this, often with the spouse handling most of the logistics.
-We treat the non-military spouse as a primary client when that is the structure your attorneys have set up.
-Communications, decisions, and authorization run through them per the documented agreement, not deferred to the active-duty party.
+We treat the non-military spouse as the primary client when that is the structure your attorneys have established.
+Communications, decisions, and authorization run through them per the documented agreement, rather than being deferred to the active-duty party.
 We do not gatekeep through the service member.

 Military pension division (USFSPA)